Rangers vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Rangers Recent Betting Performance

-- In three games as the underdog over the last 10 matchups, the Rangers have a record of 1-2.
+- In three games as the underdog over the last 10 contests, the Rangers were upset in every contest.

-- When it comes to the over/under, the Rangers and their opponents are 5-5-0 in their previous 10 games.

-- The Rangers' previous 10 matchups have not had a runline set by bookmakers.
+- The past 10 Rangers matchups have not had a spread posted by oddsmakers.

 Rangers Betting Records & Stats